 The Canadian Climate is generally a cold one.
 But that is not say Canada is always cold.
 The southern regions have warm to hot summers, humid in the east and dry in the west, though they rarely breach 90° F. Any potential Canadian traveler should remember that Canada is a large country, so the weather is variable, but count on snow and ice in the winters.

-Travelers unaccustomed to hazardous driving might want to avoid Canadian roads during the winter, however, but when the weather is fine, getting around Canada on four wheels is easy.
+Travelers unaccustomed to hazardous driving might want to avoid Canadian roads during the winter; however, getting around Canada on four wheels is easy when the weather is fine.
 The roadways are maintained and drives are scenic.
 Rail is a nice way to get around Canada but is only really proficient in southern Ontario.
 Most Canadian cities are accessible by air directly or with a single layover from the U.S. with Toronto, Vancouver, and Montreal each having major international airports.